 Accessibility measures are implemented to ensure that culture can play its integrative role to the full by encouraging dialogue and discussion.

-- Mediation: Cultural and scientific mediators accompany visitors as they discover the cultural essence of the different events; they employ a wide range of means designed to encourage audiences to explore artistic creations or natural and scientific phenomena while promoting discussions with professionals in the field of culture be they artists, researchers, authors, directors, restorers or producers.
+- Mediation: Cultural and scientific mediators accompany visitors as they discover cultural offerings; they employ a wide range of means designed to encourage audiences to explore artistic creations or natural and scientific phenomena while promoting discussions with professionals in the field of culture.

 Direction du Département de la culture et de la transition numérique

 Tél. +41 22 418 65 00